MishriApar/orange_pi_aosp/README.md

 # Orange Pi AOSP
-Step by step guide for various peripherical
+Step by step guide for various peripherical support in Android AOSP